pharjehs90/Palmora-Group-HR-Analysis/README.md

 ### Data Source
 The data was sourced from the Chief Human Resource Officer (CHRO) of The Palmoria Groups, a manufacturing company based in Nigeria.

+### Tool Used
+Power BI software was used for the ETL and Visualization of the cleaned data